LauraBertola/Tutorials/WGS (low depth)/Genotype_Likelihoods_Filtering.md

 Let's go through the various parts of the ANGSD command one by one.

+**Input**
-First you tell it what BAM files to use, by referring to the list you made.
-You also tell it which reference to use.
+First you tell it what BAM files to use, by referring to the list you made with `bam`.
+You also tell it which reference to use with `ref`.

 **Basic read filters**
 - `-uniqueOnly 1` — keep only uniquely mapping reads (no multimapping).
 Good for avoiding false SNPs, especially in genomes with repeats.